The AI-Native Company Blueprint

 Every session runs in an isolated container.
 The container is provisioned with the company's current state (a checkout of the relevant repo) and can interact with the outside world only through the Company Bus APIs.
 Inside the container, the session can do whatever it needs — run code, write files, spin up processes — without risk of affecting anything outside.

 When the session ends, the container is scrapped.
-Nothing persists on it.
-Any output that matters must have been committed to company state (via a PR or a DB transaction) before the session concluded — otherwise it is gone.
+All meaningful output lives in company state — committed via a PR or a DB transaction during the session's lifetime.

 Session resume is supported: a fresh container is provisioned, the prior conversation is loaded as context, and the session picks up from the current repo state.
 The container is still new; only the conversation history carries over.